Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As herbivores, hay is a staple in a rabbit’s diet (85%) and serves as a vital tool in maintaining proper dental health.
 The fibrous texture of hay requires extensive chewing, which helps wear down the teeth.

-Ensure your rabbit has access to high-quality hays, such as timothy, orchard grass, or oat hay.
+Ensure your rabbit has access to high-quality hay, such as timothy, orchard grass, or oat hay.
 Place hay in their living space and consider using hay racks or hay balls to make it easily accessible.
 Remember, rabbits can munch on hay, and it can be easy to overlook how quickly they can run out.
 Be sure to replenish the hay regularly to encourage consistent chewing!

-Image Credit: Ellyy, Shutterstock
+Image Credit: My Good Images, Shutterstock

 2. Provide Chew Toys

 Rabbits have a natural instinct to chew, which is beneficial for their dental health.
 Provide your bunny with a variety of safe chew toys to satisfy their chewing needs.
-Wooden toys, untreated wicker baskets, apple or pear tree twigs and cardboard tubes make excellent choices.
+Wooden toys, untreated wicker baskets, apple or pear tree twigs, and cardboard tubes make excellent choices.

 Ensure the toys are free of any coatings or dyes that could be harmful to your rabbit.
 By providing appropriate chew toys, you offer an alternative to destructive chewing while promoting dental wear.